dschust-r/review_ms_mem_prot/README.md

 # Review information

 **Purpose.**
-We are writing a community review, intended to summarize recent advances in the field of protein mass spectrometry.
+We are writing a community review, with the aim to summarize recent advances in the field of membrane protein mass spectrometry.
-This review focuses on novel technologies and biological insights on membrane proteins, relevant for pharmacological research and is intended to be pulished in the Cell journal [Trends in Pharmacological Sciences (TIPS)](https://www.cell.com/trends/pharmacological-sciences/home). **The submission deadline for this manuscript is July 1st, I expect all contributions by June 23rd.** We will be using [Manubot](https://github.com/manubot/manubot) to write this manuscript and track changes.
+This review focuses on novel technologies and biological insights on membrane proteins relevant for pharmacological research and is intended to be pulished in the Cell journal [Trends in Pharmacological Sciences (TIPS)](https://www.cell.com/trends/pharmacological-sciences/home). **The submission deadline for this manuscript is July 1st, I expect all contributions by June 23rd.** We will be using [Manubot](https://github.com/manubot/manubot) to write this manuscript and track changes.
 See below for guidelines on how to use Manubot.

 The review was inspired by a [collaborative tutorial on proteomics](https://github.com/jessegmeyerlab/proteomics-tutorial) that was initiated by Jesse G. Meyer and became a great resource for anyone interested in mass spectrometry-based proteomics.